Bias and Division in the Free World: Infinite Divisibility

-In this section we develop relations between the four types of transforms associated with a distribution $\mathcal{L}(X)$ which are connected to the form of Cauchy transform of $\mathcal{L}(X^\circ)$.
+\ignore{ In this section we \lcolor{first} develop relations between the four types of transforms associated with a distribution $\mathcal{L}(X)$ which are connected to the form of Cauchy transform of $\mathcal{L}(X^\circ)$.
 In particular, Theorem \ref{thm:G.R.corresp} affirms the equivalence of relation \eqref{eq.lem:G.circ.hypothesis}, involving a reciprocal Cauchy transform depending on $\mathcal{L}(X^\circ)$, to \eqref{eq:R.thm.conclusion} and \eqref{eq:R.thm.conclusion.2}, specifying the forms of the $R$ and Voiculescu transforms $\varphi$ of $\mathcal{L}(X)$ on certain truncated cone domains.
-The equivalences are those required to yield those between \ref{thm2.b} and \ref{thm2.c} in Theorem \ref{main theorem 2}, once extended to all of $\mathbb{C}_+$.
+The equivalences are those required to yield those between \ref{thm2.b} and \ref{thm2.c} in Theorem \ref{main theorem 2}, once extended to all of $\mathbb{C}_+$. \lcolor{Theorem \ref{thm:G.R.corresp.sb} provides parallel results obtained via the use of size bias.} }

-\begin{theorem} Let $X$ be a mean $m$ random variable with variance $\sigma^2 \in (0,\infty)$, and $Y$ a random variable.
+\begin{theorem} Let $X$ be a mean $m$ random variable with variance $\sigma^2 \in (0,\infty)$, and $V_0$ a random variable.
 The following are equivalent.

 for $w\in\mathbb{C}_+$.

 for $z$ in a reciprocal truncated cone.

 for $z$ in a truncated cone.